yetanotherco/aligned_layer/docs/guides/0_submitting_proofs.md

 These commands allows the usage of the following flags:

-- `--batcher_payment_addr` to specify the address of the Batcher Payment Service smart contract.
+- `--payment_service_addr` to specify the address of the Batcher Payment Service smart contract.
 - `--rpc_url` to specify the rpc url to be used.
 - `--chain` to specify the chain id to be used.
 Could be holesky or devnet.
 - `--keystore_path` the path to the keystore.